CurtisColwell/StrainViz/README.md

 optimized geometry and strain of the molecule.

-The strain analysis uses the optimization of destrained fragments of the molecule to construct a picture of the strain energy mapped onto the bonds containing the strain.
+The strain analysis uses the optimization of destrained fragments of the molecule to construct a picture of the strain energy mapped onto the bonds.

 [VMD](https://www.ks.uiuc.edu/Research/vmd/) is used to visualize the strain.
-All the scripts used to do this are written in Python.
+All the scripts used to do this are written in Python and Bash.

 ## Installation